Fedora31/no-hats-bgum/README.md

 # Bug report

-If you ever come across a cosmetic not being replaced (or, more likely, a player not having the default headgear appearing), you can send me a friend request on Steam at https://steamcommunity.com/id/Fedora31 and I will accept it **when I have time.**
+If you ever come across a cosmetic not being replaced (or, more likely, a player not having the default headgear appearing), you can send me a friend request on Steam at https://steamcommunity.com/id/Fedora31 and I'll accept it **when I have time.**

 # Some links